What Causes Hearing Loss?

 Hearing loss occurs when sound is blocked in any of the three areas of the ear.
 The most common cause of hearing loss and one of the most preventable is exposure to loud noises.
 Infections, both of the ear or elsewhere in the body, are also a major contributor to hearing loss.

 - In the Outer Ear: Earwax build-up, infections that cause swelling, a growth in the ear canal, injury or birth defects can restrict hearing in the outer ear.

 - In the Middle Ear: Fluid build-up is responsible for the most common infections and blockages in the middle ear.
 Fluid in the middle ear prevents the bones from processing sounds properly.
 Tumors, both benign and malignant, can also result in hearing loss in the middle ear.

-- In the Inner Ear: The natural process of aging diminishes hearing from damage to the cochlea (mechanism for converting sound vibrations to brain signals), vestibular labyrinth (which regulates balance), or the acoustic nerve (nerve that sends sound signals to the brain).
-Additionally, inner ear infections, Meniere's disease and other nerve-related problems contribute to hearing loss in the inner ear.
+- In the Inner Ear: The natural process of aging diminishes hearing from damage to the cochlea (mechanism for converting sound vibrations to brain signals), vestibular labyrinth (which regulates balance), or the acoustic nerve (the nerve that sends sound signals to the brain).
+Additionally, inner ear infections, Meniere's disease, and other nerve-related problems contribute to hearing loss in the inner ear.

 Other causes of hearing loss include:

 - Presbycusis: Age-related hearing loss, such as having difficulty hearing in noisy places, having trouble understanding what people are saying or not registering softer sounds.